 RA, residential adviser.
 At Colgate, this position is called a community leader (CL).

 Raider, Raiders.
 Colgate’s mascot is the Raider (not Red Raider).
-Women athletes are not Lady Raiders.
+Athletes who identify as female are not Lady Raiders.

 Renaissance.
 See historical periods.

 residence hall.
 Preferable to dormitory or dorm.
 For names, see buildings and sites.

 Residential Commons.
 The formal name for Colgate’s living-learning program.
 Capitalize Residential Commons; do not capitalize the informal name, the commons.